| Code | MSCPMC |

 Additional Teaching Mode Information

-Students can choose to complete this programme in a predominantly face to face classroom environment on UCC Campus (28 classes) with some online lectures (11 classes) in Year 1 and fully face to face in Year 2.
+Students can choose to complete this programme in a predominantly face-to-face classroom environment on the UCC Campus with some online lectures.

 - AD6003: Coaching Practicum (20 credits)